Alkotikotik/UniversalGravity/README.md

 ## 📚 Default Setup

-Simulates a simplified **solar system**, however in theory this simulation is capable of simulating any celestial system in the existance and in imagination
+Simulates a simplified **solar system**, however in theory this simulation is capable of simulating any celestial system in the existance and in imagination.
+This can be achieced through changing, adding or removing values when initialazing NbodySimulation class in main function.
+It also is possible to change spawnable objects, changing their radii, mass and color to be exact, in their Add_On_Click function.
+Also a lot more variable can be changed in this simulation to achieve different results, for example G, dt and other can be changed.
+But here is the default set up:

 | Body    | Distance | Mass      | Color        |
 | :------ | :------- | :-------- | :----------- |